 More Than a Job

-In this chapter the focus is on how emerging adults go about searching for satisfying work.
-It is emphasized that the ideal for emerging adults is finding a job that clicks with their developing identity.
-However, relatively few pursue this ideal in a systematic way, and many take a job of any kind in order to pay their bills.
-Next is a look at variations in being ready to make a long-term decision about work.
-Unemployment prevalence among young people is discussed, including the basis for it.
-This is followed by a section describing influences on job choice, especially the complex influences parents can have, and a section describing the dreams that some emerging adults have for an alluring and sometimes elusive work ideal.
+This chapter examines how emerging adults go about searching for satisfying work.
+The conclusion is that emerging adults are highly diverse both in the ways they search for satisfying work and in their success in finding it.
+The discussion starts by emphasizing that the ideal for emerging adults is finding a job that fits with their developing identity, and it describing emerging adults who look for this identity fit in a systematic way.
+The chapter describes emerging adults whose search for work is less than systematic, who “fall into” various jobs either because they are unsure of their work identity or because they need to find a job in order to pay their bills.
+Variations in being ready to make a long-term decision about work are explored, with a focus on differences between emerging adults in their early twenties, who often remain uncertain, and those in their late twenties, who typically have made a definite choice.
+Influences on job choice, especially the complex influences that parents can have, as well as the dreams that some emerging adults have for an alluring and sometimes elusive work ideal are evaluated.
 The chapter ends with a section on work and identity that attempts to integrate the previous material into a theoretical framework.

 Oxford Scholarship Online requires a subscription or purchase to access the full text of books within the service.
 Public users can however freely search the site and view the abstracts and keywords for each book and chapter.

 If you think you should have access to this title, please contact your librarian.